-^{5. &}lt;sup>97 The recurrent costs in the context of emergency are understood as ongoing costs incurred during the duration of a given emergency here as one-off costs relate to single actions during a given activation of a emergency mode.
+5. &lt;sup>97 The recurrent costs in the context of emergency are understood as ongoing costs incurred during the duration of a given emergency here as one-off costs relate to single actions during a given activation of a emergency mode.
 The assessment of costs will be done based on available evidence before triggering certain measures as explained in section 5.

-(PO2 and 3); opportunity costs linked to accepting priority-rated orders (PO3) Cost s related to the 'one in, on ie out' app proach initiati circum one ou ve and astances (at' appro- that the costs in the costs ind dentified rigilance) t ent of imp are incurred to bushe costs cannot be es ens envisaged under this sinesses in exceptional stimated for the 'one in, s will be done based on ed in section 5.
-Total Indirect adjustment costs N/A Administrative costs (for offsetting) N/A
+Cost s valatad (PO2 and 3); opportunity costs linked to accepting priority-rated orders (PO3) roach Direct adjustment costs Given that there are no immediate costs for businesses and citizens envisage initiative and that the costs identified are incurred to businesses in circumstances (emergency and vigilance) the costs cannot be estimated for one out' approach.
+The assessment of impacts and related costs will be d available evidence before triggering certain measures as explained in section sinesses in exceptional stimated for the 'one in, s will be done based on Total Indirect adjustment costs N/A Administrative costs (for offsetting) N/A